androidfanatic/androidfanatic.github.io/blog/hugo/content/post/blinking-lights.md

 6. Compile and burn the sketch to NodeMCU and this should set the `D0` to high and low after random time intervals.
 To quickly debug this, I connected a LED to `D0` and `GND` using a pair of connecting wires.

-7. In this following, we will connect the led strip to `D0` and `GND`.
+7. In the following steps, we will connect the led strip to `D0` and `GND`.
 The LED strip that I used runs on 5V power, using a USB adapter and we will use this fact, to power the entire strip using NodeMCU, which also emits 5V on it's data pins.
 The LED strip uses enameled copper wire i.e. the two copper wires run in parallel and have a very fine, invisible insulation that prevents the `VCC` and `GND` cables from touching and short-circuiting the entire strip.

 8. At the base of the LED string, identify and separate out the copper cables and the scrape-off the thin, invisible insulation using a knife or some sharp tool.
 At this point, make sure the two copper wires do not touch each other.